dianadiazc/customer-wa/content/work4/task-2.md

 <img src="../images/sg2.png" alt="drawing" width="600"/>

 3. Checking the **Outbound rules**, we see the servers can talk to a range of IP’s, 65,536 to be precise.
 But there are only maybe 6-8 servers that they actually need to talk to.
 We can start reducing that number editing the Destination rule.

 <img src="../images/sg3.png" alt="drawing" width="900"/>

-4. Go to **Edit Outbound rules** and **delete** the existing rule.
+4. Go to **Edit outbound rules**, then click on **Delete** to eliminate the existing rule.

 <img src="../images/sg5.png" alt="drawing" width="800"/>